avichapman/lora/README.md

 # lora
 LOcation Reconstruction Algorithm - Reconstructs the locations that might give rise to a given density map.
 This is optimised to use a density map created by a modified version of CSRNet.
-This verison of CSRNet is trained with a target that is create by convolving all truth location annotations with a Gaussian kernel.
+This version of CSRNet is trained with a target that is created by convolving all truth location annotations with a Gaussian kernel.
 This allows LORA to work out the locations that, when convolved, would generate a similar density map.

 LORA can be found in lora.py.
 LORA can be run using run_lora.py.
-The dataset with was used for both the retraining of the CSRNet and running LORA can be created uing make_dataset.py.
+The dataset which was used for both the retraining of the CSRNet and running LORA can be created uing make_dataset.py.

 # How LORA Works

 ## Step 1 - Initialise Locations
 This can be done by checking each pixel and seeing whether setting it to '1' would result in a density map that is closer to the target density map.
 If it is, the pixel is set to '1'.

-A faster way to do this is to use Non-Maximum Suprresion.
+A faster way to do this is to use Non-Maximum Suppression.
 Non Maximum Suppression involves finding the pixels in the target density map that are surrounded by less bright pixels.
 This can be a very slow process if done as a naive exhaustive search of every candiate pixel’s neighbours.
 A faster way is to do it in CUDA.

 LORA does it by stacking nine copies of the target density map into a cube, where each layer is offset by one pixel.